digitalocean/terraform-provider-digitalocean/website/docs/d/sizes.html.md

 page_title: "DigitalOcean: digitalocean_sizes"
 sidebar_current: "docs-do-datasource-sizes"
 description: |-
-  Retrieve information  DigitalOcean Cloud Firewall resource.
-This can be used to create, modify, and delete Firewalls.
+  Retrieve information on supported Droplet sizes.
 ---

 # digitalocean_sizes

-Retrieves information about droplet sizes that DigitalOcean supports.
-This data source provides all of droplet size properties, with the ability to filter and sort the results.
+Retrieves information about the Droplet sizes that DigitalOcean supports, with the ability to filter and sort the results.
+If no filters are specified, all sizes will be returned.

 ## Example Usage